ikotun-dev/Ikotun.dev/src/content/blog/build.md

 Heyy!

-My internship has been fun so far, battling new tools and stuff I've never never worked with before, major stuff I worked on was a web scraper that scrapes🥷 Instagram 😄.
-Yeah, Illegal I know.
+My internship has been fun so far; battling new tools and stuff I've never never worked with before.
+Major stuff I worked on was a web scraper that scrapes🥷 Instagram 😄.
+Yeah, (Illegal I know).
 I would love to be in the news for it! 😇

 The goal was to :